-With special permission, a Combined Honors Essay INT D 520 may be allowed in lieu of WGS 402 [see §43.6(7)].
-In this case, an additional ★3 in 400-level WGS will be required
+Note: With special permission, a Combined Honors Essay INT D 520 may be allowed in lieu of WGS 402 [Honors Essay].
+In this case, an additional $\bigstar 3$ in 400-level WGS will be required.

 In the Combined Honors program, students must meet the promotion and graduation standards of both the Department of Women's and Gender Studies and the other field.
-Requirements for Women's and Gender Studies are outlined in §44.33.1.
+Requirements for Women's and Gender Studies are outlined above.

-44.33.3 Major and Minor in Women's and Gender Studies
+Major and Minor in Women's and Gender Studies

 Students wishing to pursue a major or minor in Women's and Gender Studies should note that the completion of at least ★3 in WGS at the 100- or 200-level is a prerequisite for all 300- and 400-level WGS courses.
 Refer to Calendar descriptions for prerequisite requirements for Women's and Gender Studies cross-listed courses.
-See §43.3(5) for regulations concerning cross-listed courses.
-Consult the Women's and Gender Studies Program Booklet available from the Women's and Gender Studies website at www.wgs.ualberta.ca for a current list of approved cross-listed courses.
+See Cross-Listed Courses for regulations concerning cross-listed courses.
+Consult the Women's and Gender Studies Program Booklet available from the Women's and Gender Studies website at www.wgs. ualberta.ca for a current list of approved cross-listed courses.

-A major in Women's Studies requires a minimum of ★30 to a maximum of ★48 in Women's and Gender Studies (WGS) or Women's and Gender Studies cross-listed courses.
+A major in Women's Studies requires a minimum of $\bigstar 30$ to a maximum of $\bigstar 48$ in Women's and Gender Studies (WGS) or Women's and Gender Studies cross-listed courses.

-- (1) ★9 selected from WGS 301, 302, 332, or 360 - (2) ★9 at the 400-level in WGS or Women's and Gender Studies cross-listed courses, including a minimum of ★6 in WGS courses.
+★9 at the 400-level in WGS or Women's and Gender Studies cross-listed courses, including a minimum of ★6 in WGS courses.